A CMMS allows you to keep track of all your assets, facilities and inventory, and comes with several other benefits.

 Prevent Unnecessary Downtime

-CMMS software will alert managers to when preventative maintenance is required.
+A CMMS will alert managers when preventative maintenance is required.
 When using a non-electronic process, there is always the chance that preventative maintenance work orders will be overlooked or “slip through the cracks”.
 Thus there would always be the possibility of unnecessary downtimes which could cost the firm dearly.
+Although some issues are unavoidable, the chance of catching them at an earlier stage is increased when using digital inspection solutions run off a CMMS.
+This means that many problems that are unavoidable become less severe and can become easier to resolve.